plasmax/PythonEditor/README.md

 # PythonEditor
-A better Script Editor for Foundry's NUKE.
+A Script Editor for Foundry's NUKE with more features.

 ## Installation:
 Download or clone the repository.